 Volcán Fuego is quite active again with continuous eruptions and thunders and growls all night long.
 Here’s a picture of one the eruptions at sunrise.
 Of course, if you really want to see the up-to-the-minute activity picture, visit the INSIVUMEH’s monitoring station.
-They also keep a time-lapse video feed from the night activity at this channel on Youtube.
+They also keep .
 Since these are scientific feeds, don’t expect dramatic beautiful imagery, but you can see exactly what Fuego volcano is doing up to the minute if network connectivity is available.

 Below I am sharing the most recent time-lapse video and the overview information about Fuego volcano in case you’re interested.